Kong/kong/UPGRADE.md

 - With the removal of the API entity, the `/apis` endpoint is removed; accordingly, other endpoints that accepted `api_id` no longer do so.
 Use Routes and Services instead.
-- All entity endpoints now use the new Admin API implementaion.
+- All entity endpoints now use the new Admin API implementation.
   This means their requests and responses now use the same syntax, which was already in use in endpoints such as `/routes` and `/services`.